2023 Best Value Allied Health Professions Schools in North Carolina

 Full Allied Health Professions at Durham Technical Community College Report

-Davidson County Community College ranked #10 on this year’s Best Value Allied Health Professions Schools in North Carolina list.
+Davidson County Community College came in at #10 in this year’s edition of the Best Value Allied Health Professions Schools in North Carolina ranking.
 DCCC is a small public school located in the rural area of Thomasville.

 DCCC undergraduate students pay an average of $2,226 in in-state tuition and fees each year.